-Not all solar panels are as efficient as others, and the more efficient the panel, the more power that’ll be converted from sunlight for your RV.
+Not all solar panels for RVs are as efficient as others, and the more efficient the panel, the more solar power that’ll be converted from sunlight for your RV.
 Naturally, we’d all like the most efficient RV solar panels around, but they are quite expensive.

 Monocrystalline solar panels are more efficient than polycrystalline panels.
 This is because the silicone used in monocrystalline panels is from one cut of silicone rather than multiple cuts like polycrystalline panels.

-Every solar panel has a maximum amount of power it can pump out, and all of the panels in the review have either a 50 or 100-watt power output.
-100 watts of power is more than enough to trickle charge your RV, but doubling up and having two panels that pump out 200 watts is never a bad idea, especially if you are traveling in cloudy areas a lot of the time.
+Every solar panel has a maximum amount of power it can produce, and all of the panels in the review have either a 50 or 100 Watt solar panel power output.
+100 watts of solar power is more than enough to trickle charge your RV, but doubling up and having a few solar panels that pump out 200 watts is never a bad idea, especially if you are traveling in cloudy areas a lot of the time.

 There are quite a few packs in the review that come with two panels to give you 200 watts and I’d highly recommend them.

 Also keep in mind the amount of power that you will be using at one time, and how frequently you will be able to charge your batteries.
 And, on top of that, whether you will be drawing just 12V, or using an inverter as well.

 This will all help you to calculate how many solar panels you need in total for your energy needs.